Skip to main content

 Information and communications

-Technological innovation and communication are important to LifeWorks.
-LifeWorks' websites have been created in accordance with many of the recommendations and guidelines set out in WCAG 2.0, Level A.
+Technological innovation and communication are important to TELUS Health.
+TELUS Health's websites have been created in accordance with many of the recommendations and guidelines set out in WCAG 2.0, Level A.

 The organization will continue to enhance its websites based on WCAG 2.0, Level A and will create a work plan for its Information Technology Department so that its applicable websites and/or webpages incorporate WCAG 2.0, Level AA guidelines and recommendations in accordance with the Integrated Standards Regulation to the AODA for January 1, 2021.

-LifeWorks is dedicated to ensuring that all publically available and customer‐specific information is made accessible.
+TELUS Health is dedicated to ensuring that all publicly available and customer‐specific information is made accessible.
 The organization offers its services in a number of different modalities.
 It has also developed an alternative format request process so that it can accommodate any specific requirements.
-LifeWorks will continue to look for ways to enhance the accessibility of information as appropriate and will continue to respond to unique situations in a timely manner.
+TELUS Health will continue to look for ways to enhance the accessibility of information as appropriate and will continue to respond to unique situations in a timely manner.

 Employees with disabilities can also access employee communications and internal resources in alternative formats on request.